Skip to main content

 “Relax.”
 Sharat shook his head.
 “Nobody is choosing anything.”

 “Are you sure?”
-Swadhin waited at his lack of response then continued.
+Swadhin waited for his lack of response, then continued.
 “She was inconsolable at the thought of losing you.”
 Sharat looked up at his words sceptically.
 He did not believe his brother.
 Swadhin sensed that.
 “I think you should talk to her.”

 "Remain the younger brother you are.
 Don’t try to teach me.”
 He said with his eyes closed.
 Swadhin shook his head and decided it was best that he leave.